AIBluefisher/DAGSfM/README.md

 ## 3. Usage

-As our algorithm is not integrated in the `GUI` of `COLMAP`, we offer a script to run the distributed SfM (We hope there is anyone that is interested in integrating this pipeline into the GUI):
+As our algorithm is not integrated in the `GUI` of `COLMAP`, we offer a script to run the distributed SfM (We hope there is anyone that is interested in integrating this pipeline into the GUI).

+### Sequential Mode
 ```sh
 sudo chmod +x scripts/shell/distributed_sfm.sh
 ./distributed_sfm.sh $image_dir $num_images_ub $log_folder $completeness_ratio